jakedcook/jakedcook/README.md

 ## About Me

-- Educational background in Mathematics and Engineering
+- Educational background in Mathematics
 - Graduated Most Improved in class from SMU Data Science Bootcamp
 - Strong Calculus background
 - Proficient in Python, SQL, JavaScript/HTML